-Lin Mo-niang Park is a beautiful seaside park with a large statue of the Goddess Mazu (who's name was Lin Mo-niang).
+Lin Mo-niang Park is a beautiful seaside park with a large statue of the Goddess Mazu (whose name was Lin Mo-niang).
 Besides large grassy fields, there is also a great view of the sunset.
 Entrance to this park is free.

 Honglou Xiaoguan 紅樓小館